 Don’t be afraid to reach out for help

-Talk with your parents or another close family member or friend if stress interferes with your everyday life or you are experiencing symptoms for two weeks or more.
+Talk with your parents or another close family member or friend if stress or anxiety interferes with your everyday life or you are experiencing symptoms for two weeks or more.
 And remember to look at our wide range of mental health resources for additional suggestions on how to manage stress and anxiety.
 If you or someone close to you is in crisis, call the free, 24-hour National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).